 Most experts agree that the conversion of one naturally occurring hemp cannabinoid (in this case, CBD) into another (in this case, D8) doesn’t entirely fall under the process of making a “synthetic” chemical.
 This is because “synthetic THC” is entirely man-made without the involvement of cannabis plant material.

-As of this writing, Delta-8 is legal to buy in Massachusetts.
-The Bay State hasn’t issued a ban on the use and possession of hemp-derived D8 products.
-Bay Staters can buy a wide range of D8 products online safely and discreetly.
+However, the Bay State hasn’t issued a ban on the use and possession of hemp-derived D8 products.

-Yes, D8 is legal to buy in the Bay State.
+Yes, D8 appears to be legal to buy in the Bay State.
 You can find it in local shops and online stores.
 For now, Massachusetts hasn’t banned the use and possession of D8.

 The best place to buy D8 in Massachusetts is online, from licensed shops that sell tested cannabinoid products, like Mr. Hemp Flower.